 Pick a few, try them out, and be consistent.
 Dedicate not a single day, but a few weeks to running the campaign.
 Lead generation is a matter of consistent, value driven messaging and positioning to the marketplace.
 If you try something once, the chance of it succeeding is very small.

-However, consistent exposure and continual refinement can build you a lead generation machine.
+However, consistent exposure and continual refinement can build you an accounting lead generation machine.

 1) Your Picture: While “looks” may not be everything, a poor LinkedIn picture can be damaging for lead generation.
 After all, this is the first impression a prospect will have!
 No need to hire a professional photographer (if you want to, that’s fine too!), stand in front a plain wall, dress nicely, look at the camera (or iPhone), and smile!
 Try standing in front of a few different backgrounds (plain wall, exposed red brick, multi-color wall, etc).
 Be sure there’s good lighting in or outside (dim lights will destroy almost any decent picture).

 2) Join LinkedIn Groups: Join LinkedIn Groups for your niche or target market.
 Post relevant articles (some of them might even be your own), and answer questions.

 3) Use Search + InMail: If you know the kind of person you want to talk to, try searching for them (like CEO of companies between 1-10 employees) and using InMail to message them.

 4) Check your existing connections: We often overlook just how powerful our network is.
 People change careers, move, or start their own business.
 We often assume these connections will remember our services, but in this noisy, information-rich world, that’s no longer the case!
 Look at your existing network, especially on LinkedIn, to see if there’s any clients or prospects you could connect with.